Convection ovens are a great way of cooking all types of food, letting you do the same as traditional ovens, but with some dramatic benefits.

 - Broiling and warming food is easy.
 Whether you’re covering with a lid to cook, like a braise, casserole dish, etc., or not, our convection grill will cook or warm it faster than a gas grill, and more evenly then a charcoal grill.

 - Baking cookies, pies, and pastries is great in a convection grill because of the even cooking it provides.
 In pie, doughs, and pastries, convection heat creates steam quickly, so the dough rises more than in a traditional oven.
-Some people like the browning effects of baking bread in a convection oven, though some say this method can dry the interior (the wood fire cooking method of the Memphis Grill leaves your baked goods more moist than a standard convection oven).
+Some people like the browning effects of baking bread in a convection oven, though some say this method can dry the interior (the wood fire cooking method of the Memphis Grill leaves your baked goods moister than a standard convection oven).
 Avoid baking cakes, custards, and soufflés in a convection oven – basically, if you need batter to set, the fans blowing heat around can cause uneven results.

 Benefits of Convection Grill Cooking